pildog/homestead-scripts/readme.md

 #### 3.1.4 Import

-This script will look for the given SQL script file from your backup folder.
+This script will run the given SQL script to the target database.
 If the database doesn't exist, it will create one.
+However, if the target database already exists, script will do no further action.

 ~~~
 ~/bin/db/import [SQL script filename] [database name]